Rambler Marlin (1965-1967)

 1967 AMC Marlin

-AMC's durable 232ci six-cylinder was carried over, plus new V-8s were offered.
-The 290ci had a two-barrel carb, as did the base 343ci engine.
-A high-performance version of the 343 motor was equipped with a 4-barrel carb and had 10.2:1 compression, which required premium fuel.
+AMC's durable 232ci six-cylinder was carried over, plus two brand-new V-8s were offered.
+The 290ci had a two-barrel carburetor, as did the base 343ci engine.
+A high-performance version of the 343 motor was equipped with a 4-barrel carburetor and had 10.2:1 compression, which required premium fuel.
 Output was 280 horsepower with 365 pound-feet of torque at 3000 rpm.
 Marlins ordered with the hi-performance 343 engine came with dual exhaust.